 So how do you satisfy your four-legged friend's need for chomping while still keeping them safe?
 Below is a list of some of the dangerous chewing habits you need watch for in your pup.

 A stick makes an awesome fetch toy when you don't have one on hand.
 They're free, found everywhere, and dogs love them!
-But if your mutt is prone to chewing once he's finished the retrieval, you may want to leave the sticks on the ground.
+But if your mutt is prone to chewing once they have finished the retrieval, you may want to leave the sticks on the ground.
 Wood splinters can wreak absolute havoc once inside your beloved beast.
-They can pierce through the esophagus, stomach or intestines, which can lead to internal bleeding and even death if not treated promptly.
+They can pierce through the esophagus, stomach or intestines, which can lead to internal bleeding, and even death, if not treated promptly.

 It's no surprise that electric cords are not good chew toys.
 While the odd adult doggo has a fetish for wire chewing, this bad habit is most often seen in puppies.
 Curiosity takes over, and they simply have to sample cords, wires or even plugs.
 The risk of electrical shock is real with this harmful pastime.
 Make sure you puppy-proof your home and hide any loose cords.
 If you leave your little one out when you aren't home, ensure that there is nothing within the dog's reach that could hurt them if it ended up in their mouth.

 Chowing on Rawhide

 This product is sold with the sole purpose to be gnawed on by canines.
 Unfortunately, it's responsible for countless trips to animal hospitals around the globe.
 Chunks of rawhide are sharp and can easily become wedged at any point in your barker's digestive tract.
 This can be a medical emergency and often requires surgery to fix!
 Save both you and your pooch the trouble, and skip out on this sinister “treat”.